CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-database.md

-# REST API: updating properties of a database
+# REST API: PUT database

 A method to update the properties of a database.
 This is an HTTP PUT method, accessible at the following address:
 `https://api.copernica.com/v1/database/$id?access_token=XXX`